2mal3/EnderGames/README.md

 # EnderGames

+> Teleporting themed Kit SurivialGames on a random generated map for post 1.8 PvP.

 A Paper plugin that revives GommeHD’s discontinued EnderGames mode - reimagined and optimized for the newer Minecraft versions.